 When Mavin newbie Crayon released his debut and introductory “Cray Cray” EP, a lot of people didn’t know what to make of it.
 Undoubtedly, the boy had talent but many just couldn’t help seeing him in the shadow of Mavin’s golden boy, Rema.

-Crayon was officially unveiled on Mavins’ Don Jazzy-led posse cut, ‘All is in Order’ that got people asking questions.
-A couple of weeks after, he also laid down a solid hook for Ladipoe’s fling with Afropop, ‘Based on Kpa’.
+In May 2019, Crayon was officially unveiled on the Mavins’ Don Jazzy-led posse cut, ‘All is in Order’ that got people asking questions.
+Just a couple of weeks after, he also laid down a solid hook for Ladipoe’s fling with Afropop, ‘Based on Kpa’.

-But with ‘So Fine’ a standout cut off his EP, Crayon laid every doubt to rest about his talent delivering a soothing yet body-moving love number that radiates confidence rarely found in up and coming acts.
-And with a label with far-reaching tentacles like Mavin, Crayon’s name was everywhere yet the project recorded a middling success.
+But with ‘So Fine’ a standout cut off his EP, Crayon laid every doubt to rest about his talent, delivering a soothing yet body-moving love number that radiates a level of confidence rarely found in burgeoning acts.
+And with a label with far-reaching tentacles like Mavin, Crayon’s name was everywhere although the project recorded a middling success.

 Now, the singer has regrouped and is bent on winning over unbelievers with his first post-“Cray Cray” single, ‘Kpano’.

 Like most releases in this streaming-led climate, ‘Kpano’ is a very short but sweet affair, running just over two minutes of magic.
 On this stunner, the young singer needs no assists as he sounds super-charged crooning about his love interest over a heavily packed Ozedikus beat headed straight for the clubs.

 Steaming with overwhelming crossover potential, this might just be the spark Crayon needs to propel him to mainstream consciousness and perhaps dominance.

 Enjoy the record above.